![]() |

 like the ones in Asia Minor.
 This is the last evidence we have of any

-kind until the XIIIth Century when we see
+kind until the XIIIth Century

-developed in Spain. |
+but one that developed in Spain. |

 ||

-| However, most of the fashions involve a long strip of fabric
+However, most of the fashions involve a long strip of fabric which

-version of the pleated headdress seen in Castille in the |
+of the pleated headdress seen in Castille in the |

 12th/13th Century |